yoramzarai/geneanot/README.md

 `local` access implies faster sequence retrival from the chromosome, whereas `remote` access requires network connection and implies a slower sequence retrival.

-The provided chromosome Fasta file, in case of a `local` access mode, MUST contain equal bps per row in all sequence rows (other than possibly the last row).
-Ensembl chromosome Fasta files comply with this.
+The provided chromosome Fasta file, in case of a `local` access mode, MUST contain equal number of bps per row in all sequence rows (other than possibly the last row).
+The chromosome Fasta file can be downloaded from Ensembl (Ensembl chromosome Fasta files contain equal number of bps per sequence row).

 Please consult the [usage notebook](https://github.com/yoramzarai/geneanot/blob/main/Scripts/usage_examples.ipynb) for more information.

 # Usage
 See the [usage notebook](https://github.com/yoramzarai/geneanot/blob/main/Scripts/usage_examples.ipynb) for a detailed usage description.

-Here are few basic usage examples (assuming the code is executed from the `.Scripts/` folder):
+Here are few basic usage examples (assuming the code is executed from the `.Scripts/` folder).
+We start with annotating Homo sapiens gene (which is the default species in `geneanot`).

-Instantiating an annotation object:
+## Instantiating an annotation object
 ```python
 from pathlib import Path
 import geneanot as u